EmulairEmulator/Emulair-Lemuroid-clone/README.md

      height="80">

 ## Details
 Emulair is an Android exclusive open-source front-end for Libretro cores, based on Lemuroid.
 For more information about the project (such as how the code functions, why the project exists, who worked on it, etc.), check the [Wiki page](https://github.com/RaduBratan/Emulair/wiki).
-To see our backlog, check the [Project page](https://github.com/users/RaduBratan/projects/2).
+To see our backlog, check the [Projects page](https://github.com/users/RaduBratan/projects/2).

 ## Philosophy
 The primary goal of Emulair is to combine the ease of use and simple but accessible interface of Lemuroid with RetroArch's extensive customizability and features.